I teach in an American school abroad. Am I eligible?

 When will I be notified whether or not I have been selected?

-Notifications will take place via e-mail in early summer of 2016.
+Notifications will take place via e-mail in early spring of 2017.

 If I move or change my e-mail after submitting my application, should I send you address updates?

 Yes.
 Please send any changes of address, e-mail, or position to the program office contacts so that your file may be updated.

 May I request copies of my reviewer's comments?

 This is not necessary.
 Reviewers' comments are automatically sent to all applicants, regardless of their successful or unsuccessful status, with their notification e-mails from the Department.

 Is short-term overseas insurance required?

 Yes.
 All participants, once selected and notified, are required to send documentation of specific kinds of insurance coverage during the seminar period.
 If this coverage is not already included in an individual's personal insurance plan, they will be required to purchase it independently.
 Failure to obtain insurance could prohibit participation in the program.

 Do I need to obtain a physical examination?